Sumitra-Thorat/MSCDA_DAP_PROJECT/README.md

 host='dbinstance-1.c0lqrz3efg7l.eu-west-1.rds.amazonaws.com'
 port='5432'

-Dataset 1:
+Dataset 1 & 3:
-The scrapped file from Github has been uploaded in MongoDB.
-I have then commented out the part of code which is used for uploading the file in MongoDB.
+The scrapped files from Github have been uploaded in MongoDB.
+We have then commented out the part of code which is used for uploading the files in MongoDB.
 This has been done to avoid the space issues in database which could arise if the volume of data present in github increases in future.